General Information and Philosophy

 - In order to achieve the purpose and the objectives of IPFW Japanese Saturday School (JSS hereafter), it will follow the curriculum prescribed by the Ministry of Education of Japan with specific educational guidelines as follows:

 - JSS will emphasize Japanese language skills for both Japanese students and international class students.
 For the former it is to maintain the level of sound Japanese through classes of Japanese literature and mathematics; for the latter it is to develop the Japanese language skills through classes of Japanese language itself.

-- JSS will provide a place for positive learning experiences for students so that they may be able to gain a sense of satisfactions, achievement, and gratifications.
+- JSS will provide a place of positive learning experiences for students so they may be able to gain a sense of satisfaction, achievement, and gratification.

 - JSS will assist, through various activities and learning experiences, in the formation of personal character that has a deep understanding of Japanese culture and custom as well as a profound appreciation for differences in cultures.

 Supported by The Japanese Ministry of Education and Foreign Affairs